5 ways you can speak and listen more effectively

 Recently in homeschool, I’ve been learning about how to speak and listen effectively (or, a lot better).
 My mom is a public speaker, as well, so she teaches me a lot on the subject.
 I know not everyone has this opportunity, so I want to share 5 ways you can speak and listen more effectively.

-The information on this page is for reference purposes only.
-The information on this page is for reference purposes only.
 1. Plan and research well When you give a speech, you want to sound like you know what you’re talking about.
 It is best to research your topic, instead of basing it on your opinion.
 When practicing your speech, you can time yourself so you are right on time.

 2. Be prepared for any questions your audience (family, friends, school, church etc.) may have After you give a talk, it is normal for your audience to ask questions.
 This is called a Q& A session (question and answer).
 To be prepared for questions, have a list of left over information that you might be asked about.

 3. Have good posture and body language It is important to look alert while you talk.
 If your back is slumped and your leaned up a desk, you will look lazy and careless, while if you are standing up straight and talking in a loud, clear voice, you will look and feel energetic and full of emotion.